th2-net/th2-codec-sailfish/README.md

 ## Release notes

 + 4.0.0
-    + Adaptation to books/pages cradleapi 4.0.0
+    + Migration to books/pages cradle 4.0.0

 + 3.12.2
     + Fix error when we try to synchronize on `lateinit` property when it is not initialized yet